Mahi-markus/Cat_API_golang-beego-/README.md

     - `GOPATH`: Your workspace directory.
     - `PATH`: Add `$GOPATH/bin` to your `PATH`.

-### Step 2: Initialize the Project in the specific directory ( Home/go)
+### Step 2: Initialize the Project in the specific directory ( Home)

-1. Create a new directory for the project in the Home/go and initialize it:
+1. Create a new directory in the Home (a folder named "go") for the project :
+   - open terminal in the go folder
     ```bash
-    mkdir beego-project && cd beego-project
+    mkdir src
+    cd src
-    go mod init beego-project
+    go mod init src
     ```

 ### Step 3: Install Beego